Joan Lefkow: Perpetrator

 On March 10, 2005, the Chicago Police Department and federal agents announced a possible break in the case.
 According to investigators, a van was stopped during a traffic stop in West Allis, Wisconsin, at 6:00 p.m. on March 9.
-As West Allis police officer Rick Orlowski approached the vehicle, the driver, identified as 57-year-old Polish electrician Bart Allen Ross (born Bartilomiej Ciszewski), shot and killed himself.
+As West Allis police officer Rick Orlowski approached the vehicle, the driver, identified as 57-year-old Polish electrician Bart Allen Ross (born Bartłomiej Ciszewski), shot and killed himself.
 Later that night, a suicide note was found in the car, confessing to the murders of Lefkow's husband and mother, allegedly providing details about the crimes which would have been known only to the actual murderer.
 Ross had been a plaintiff in a medical malpractice case that Lefkow had dismissed.
 Investigators found over three hundred .22 caliber shells in the vehicle, casings of the same caliber that were found in the Lefkow home.
 DNA evidence from Ross allegedly matched the cigarette butt found in Lefkow's home.
 Ross sent a handwritten letter to WMAQ-TV describing breaking into the Lefkow home with a plan to kill the judge.